-Our mission is to guide UCSD undergraduates in the process of writing.
-We seek to go beyond the individual paper, promoting long-term confidence and improvement in writing abilities.
+Our mission is to guide UC San Diego undergraduates in the process of writing.
+We strive to go beyond the individual paper, promoting long-term confidence and improvement in writing abilities.

 We believe that good writing is essential for academic success.
 We seek to assist students in improving their writing abilities, independent of the subject matter involved.

 We see writing as a process that takes practice.
 No one is a perfect writer; there is always room for improvement at any stage of the process.
 Every writer is different, and we attempt to work with each writer as best we can.
 We aim to be responsive to unique capabilities and needs.
-We take into account individual students’ priorities – what they say they want to achieve in their mentoring sessions – while simultaneously communicating our own concerns about writing problems.
+We take into account individual students’ priorities – what they say they want to achieve in their Writing Center sessions – while simultaneously communicating our own perspective about writing.

 We recognize that students coming to see us may be anxious about their writing.
 We strive to be approachable, to create a comfortable and nonjudgmental environment, and to help build student confidence.
 But we also strive to provide honest and constructive criticism, to deal with students professionally, and to give them the feedback they need.